Shreyansh100704/AI-Agent-for-Cold-Calling-in-Hinglish-/README.md

    ```bash
    pip install -r requirements.txt
    ```
+4. **Download Google Service Account JSON and Set Permissions:**
+   - Go to **Google Cloud Console**: https://console.cloud.google.com/
+   - Navigate to **IAM & Admin > Service Accounts**.
+   - Select your project and create a new service account.
+   - Assign **Editor** and **Calendar API permissions** to the service account.
+   - Generate a **JSON key file** and download it.
+   - Move this file to your project directory and set its path in the `.env` file.
+   - **Provide access to the client email in the JSON file** by sharing calendar access with this email.
+   - Enable **Google Calendar API** in the Google Cloud Console to allow scheduling functionality.

-4. Create a `.env` file for storing API keys and credentials securely.
+5. Create a `.env` file for storing API keys and credentials securely.
 Refer to `.env.example` for required variables.
-5. Run the AI agent:
+6. Run the AI agent:
    ```bash
    python agent.py
    ```